anand0xff/astroscholars2019_anand/README.md

 	On Windows it's the **upper right corner**.

 #### Monday's class: salient points?
 	What did each of you particularly like or recall from Monday's project work?

 ##### Monday's material for presentation:

-	I put 8x8 binned images up on the github site with a filelist.txt containing image creation dates/times, some explanation if you want to use these.
+	I put 8x8 binned images up on the github site with a filelist.txt containing image creation dates/times, and some explanation if you want to use these.

 #### Useful links